adaltas/node-each/README.md

 )
 ```

-A function which handles an item:
+A function handling an item:

 ```js
 console.info(